expo/expo/docs/pages/eas/webhooks.md

 ---
-title: Build webhooks
+title: Webhooks
 ---

 import { InlineCode } from '~/components/base/code';

-EAS can alert you as soon as your build has completed via a webhook.
-Webhooks need to be configured per-project, so if you want to be alerted about builds for both `@johndoe/awesomeApp` and `@johndoe/coolApp`, you need to run `eas webhook:create` in each directory.
+EAS can alert you as soon as your build or submission has completed via a webhook.
+Webhooks need to be configured per-project, so if you want to be alerted for both `@johndoe/awesomeApp` and `@johndoe/coolApp`, you need to run `eas webhook:create` in each directory.

 <details><summary><strong>Are you using the classic build system?</strong> (<InlineCode>expo build:[android|ios]</InlineCode>)</summary> <p>